-Scientists have discovered the Earth’s largest volcano using bathymetric and gravity mapping.
+Scientists have discovered the Earth’s largest shield volcano using bathymetric and gravity mapping.

 After running calculations and petrologic analyses, researchers have determined that the Hawaiian volcano Pūhāhonu is the largest and hottest shield volcano in the world.